Attach an independent EIP to a pod

 }

-2. Grant permissions to the worker RAM role of the cluster.
-For instructions, see Step 2: Grant permissions to the worker RAM role of the cluster.
+2. Grant permissions to the cluster worker RAM role.
+See Step 2: Grant permissions to the worker RAM role of the cluster.

 Terway